 That’s a good question.
-We often help people with pretreatment permits.
-We’re working on several, several companies right now who have pretreatment permits to municipalities and we’re able to analyze their current capabilities and work with the receiving municipality to adjust those permits in some cases or add technology to get better removal in some cases, in cases where our client has their own NPDES permit, we kind of go through the same process.
-They really have the possibility of all the things we just talked about, doing upstream improvements, doing concrete and steel improvements and we can help them get to the point of being able to meet that NPDES permit.
+We often help people with pre-treatment permits.
+We’re working on several, several companies right now who have pre-treatment permits to municipalities, and we’re able to analyze their current capabilities and work with the receiving municipality to adjust those permits in some cases or add technology to get better removal in some cases, in cases where our client has their own NPDES permit, we kind of go through the same process.
+They really have the possibility of all the things we just talked about, doing upstream improvements, doing concrete and steel improvements, and we can help them get to the point of being able to meet that NPDES permit.
 We also help with air permitting.
 Numerous clients need air permits for generators and for their process.
 And we can help with that.
 And one of the ones that sometimes sneaks up on people is stormwater permitting.
-In order to meet the requirements of stormwater permitting a facility really has to have a multifaceted approach.
-It’s not just the stormwater that runs off of a construction site as you know.
+To meet the requirements of stormwater permitting, a facility has to have a multifaceted approach.
+It’s not just the stormwater that runs off of a construction site, as you know.
 You know that there are other permits required if you have industrial equipment sitting outside in a so-called boneyard, there’s an industrial permit for that.

 Jeff Walters (12:15)

-There’s far more stormwater permits through EPA and DNR these days.
-And there were just a few years ago, a long time ago we had general permit number one, number two, and number three for various uses.
+There are far more stormwater permits through EPA and DNR these days.
+And there were just a few years ago, a long time ago, we had general permit number one, number two, and number three for various uses.
 But the general permit, number one for industrial discharge with stormwater, that’s a big one.
-And when the DNR comes down on those facilities that may not have a good stormwater discharge or a SWPPP for a facility that doesn’t have an industrial SWPPP and they’re discharging stormwater and it could be intermingling with who knows what within the facility, that can be a big problem for those industries.
+And when the DNR comes down on those facilities that may not have a good stormwater discharge or an SWPPP for a facility that doesn’t have an industrial SWPPP and they’re discharging stormwater, and it could be intermingling with who knows what within the facility, that can be a big problem for those industries.

 Darin Jacobs (12:57)